 My favorite part?
 Corey and I can stand on opposite ends of the island to prep for dinner and each have more than enough room to work.
 It’s amazing.

 Plus, it’s already passed the ultimate test for durability: Christmas cookie baking.
 This poor island was completely covered in flour, sugar, cookie crumbs, and about a million other things for three days straight while I was prepping for Christmas and it held up like a champ.
 I think it’s a keeper!

 I absolutely adore the stainless steel shelving and the overhang on the other side with room for stools.
+Speaking of stools, if you’re looking for some, here are a few of my very favorite options!
 We frequently hang out in the kitchen together while we’re cooking, and when we have people over we all tend to congregate in the kitchen (doesn’t everyone?) so it will be so nice to have some extra seating in there!
 I’m still in a little bit of shock over how much extra counter space and storage it adds to the room (those shelves are amazing!) and it makes cooking in our kitchen so much easier.

 Wanna try it yourself?
 Here’s all you’ll need to make it happen: